michaelkielt/azure-database-migration549/README.md

 - New Azure Virtual Machine provisioned for development
 - SQL Server and SSMS installed on the development VM

+### Objective:
+Securely back up the production database on Azure Blob Storage by generating a full backup and uploading it to a configured container.
+Provision a new Azure Virtual Machine for development, install SQL Server and SSMS, and restore the production database using the generated backup.
+Set up a maintenance plan for weekly full database backups to Azure Blob Storage, ensuring data security and availability.
+Confirm the successful execution of the maintenance plan for periodic backups.

 ### Steps:

 1. **Secure Database Backup on Azure Blob Storage:**